Released: 7th April 1997

 As a pop persona, Kavana was ubiquitous within the late ‘90s music magazines, particularly Smash Hits.
 If you were even a semi-regular reader of such publications, then you definitely knew of him because rarely an issue went by without his name being mentioned one way or another.
 In that sense, the marketing behind him was faultlessly on point.
-But how much did we really know about Kavana?
+But how much was really known about Kavana?
 Somehow, all of the column inches he generated failed to convey that he wrote (or co-wrote) three-quarters of his debut album.
 And while this sort of information wasn’t necessarily significant to impressionable young pop fans, it’s symptomatic of the fact that the music took a bit of a back seat in favour of focusing on his looks (Kavana is the epitome of a ‘90s teen pin-up, make no mistake).
-Now, you’d be forgiven for presuming from the level of exposure he commanded that Kavana must have been enjoying a reasonable degree of chart success.
-So, it may come as a surprise to learn that he only had two top ten hits – MFEO being one of them.
+From the level of exposure he commanded, it would not have been unreasonable to assume Kavana must have been enjoying a reasonable degree of chart success.
+So, it may come as a surprise to learn that he only had two top ten hits, MFEO being one of them.

 This track arrived at a critical point in his career.
 Kavana’s first two singles had fared poorly, both missing the top 20, which was a reasonably bleak outcome by late ‘90s standards.
 However, he’d finally cracked the top ten via the trusty route of a well-timed – and hastily recorded – cover version with his take on Shalamar’s I Can Make You Feel Good.
 Now though, it was time to test the waters once again with an original song.
 And it’s a good one.